andy0128lu/twitterSentiAnalysis/README.md

-datasci_course_materials
+Sentiment Analysis on Twitter data
 ========================

-Public repository for course materials for the Data Science at Scale specialization offered by Coursera and the University of Washington.
+My solution to the course: Data Science at Scale specialization offered by Coursera and the University of Washington.